 He and his wife, Ruth Ann, reside in Bristow.
 They have one son, Craig, and three grandchildren.

 Hubert is retired from Alcoa-Warrick Operations.
-He is a member of St. Isidore Catholic Church and currently is serving as Chairman of the Church Cemetery and Maintenance.
+He is a member of St. Isidore Catholic Church and currently is serving on the Church Cemetery and Maintenance board.

 Hubert spends his spare time fishing and golfing.

 Lynn is the director representing the Holland Exchange – District #5.
 He has served on the PSC board since July, 1993 and currently holds the office of Secretary/Treasurer.
 He and his wife, Brenda, reside near Holland.
 They have two children, Sheena and Ty, and four grandchildren.

 Lynn is the past owner and president of the Wilbur Kahle Agency, Inc, an insurance agency in Holland.
 He is a member and past president of the Holland Kiwanis Club and a member and past Council president of the Augustana United Church of Christ.
 He is also a former director of the Holland National Bank and a veteran of the Indiana National Guard.

 Lynn enjoys spending time with his grandchildren who share his passion for fishing.

 Alan Polster Lamar Exchange